EugeneGohh/EugeneGohh/README.md

 * Learning some graphic design for web using Adobe XD.

 ### Challenges that I’m currently challenging myself:
-Since the world is changing fast stage:earth_asia:, and I’m using my time to study :watch:, I decided to focus on gaining more knowledge:books: to sharpen up myself.
-I set a couple of self-challenges in order to push myself more further.:running:
+Since the world is changing fast :earth_asia:, I’m using my time to study :watch:, I decided to focus on gaining more knowledge:books: to sharpen up myself and prepare for 21st century.
+I set a couple of self-challenges in order to push myself even further.:running:

 * Learn to code:man_technologist: 3 hours a day with no distraction
 * Read:newspaper: articles on a daily routine